postcss/postcss/API.md

 ### `atrule.between`

-The space symbols between the at-rule's parameters and `{`, the block-opening curly brace.
+The space symbols between the at-rule’s parameters and `{`, the block-opening curly brace.

 The default value is ` `.